 - the insurer is responsible for facilitating completion of the aggravation/new injury notification and claims management requirements.

-If there is disagreement about eligibility or use of the SIRA training program prior to submission of an application, the worker and/or provider should try to resolve the matter directly with the insurer in the first instance.
+If there is disagreement about eligibility or use of the training program, the worker should try to resolve the matter with the insurer in the first instance.

 Vocational rehabilitation programs resources are available: